Design note 4 - what do we mean?

 4.9.2 All staff, including contractors and agency staff, and volunteers are responsible for:

-4.10.1 Beckfoot Trust would ask all of our parents and carers to support the aims of this policy by:
+4.10.1 Beckfoot Trust would ask that all of our families to support the aims of this policy by:

-Visitors and members of the community agree to the terms and conditions of the acceptable use policy (see appendix 2) when signing in at reception.
+4.12.1 Visitors and members of the community agree to the terms and conditions of the acceptable use policy (see Appendix 2) when signing in at reception.
 Safeguarding information sheets are distributed on arrival to make visitors aware of the Trust’s IT systems.
-Internet access tp guest WIFI is time limited and accessible through a code distributed on arrival.
+Internet access to guest WIFI is time limited and accessible through a code distributed on arrival.

 Students will be taught about online safety as part of the curriculum.